problemofpoints/problemofpoints/content/post/2017-08-19-progressive-on-the-future-of-auto-insurance.md

 ---
 title: Progressive on the future of auto insurance
-date: '2017-08-19'
+date: '2017-08-20'
 slug: progressive-on-the-future-of-auto-insurance
 tags:
   - insurance
 subtitle: ''
-draft: true
+draft: false
 ---

 # Auto insurance market

-Progressive used their [Q2 2017 earnings call](http://phx.corporate-ir.net/External.File?t=1&item=VHlwZT0yfFBhcmVudElEPTUyNjA1NDN8Q2hpbGRJRD02NzcwNTU=) to provide an update on their view of the future of the auto insurance industry.
-Specifically, the potential impact of new technologies that will decrease auto accident frequency.
+Progressive used their [Q2 2017 earnings call](http://investors.progressive.com/phoenix.zhtml?c=81824&p=irol-EventDetails&EventId=5260543) to provide an update on their view of the future of the auto insurance industry.
+Specifically, the potential impact of new technologies and shared mobility.

 {{< figure src="/post/PGR-mkt.png" caption="source: PGR Q2 2017 earnings call" >}}